laurelschwulst/pingpractice.org-eleventy/pages/about.md

 The method emerged through <a href="https://ping-practice.gitbook.io/pings/experiments" target="_blank">years of experimentation</a> orbiting a <a href="https://www.are.na/block/20196768" target="_blank">central question</a>:

-How might I locate what I learn and experience in ways that equip me to apply them in the fleeting moments when I sense opportunities to do so?
+<i>How might I locate what I learn and experience in ways that equip me to apply them in the fleeting moments when I sense opportunities to do so?</i>

 Ping Practices continues to be shaped by an
 <a